colinxr/wfb/content/posts/why-wfb.md

 But then the pandemic happened, and slowly that relationship was forced to change.
 Despite the convenience of working at home, the daily routine became a slog, draining and pointless.
 I was burnt out.

 So I don’t know when exactly I started working from bed.
-But it has become such a welcome adjustment, a kind of self-care.
-It represents a new kind of work, more inclusive and kind.
+But it has become such a welcome adjustment, a form of self-care.
+It represents a new sort of work, more inclusive and kind.

 The pandemic of course accelerated all of this.
 It served to rip away the age-old aesthetics of work, which has allowed us take up newer, more comfy, postures.